 5. Increasing diversity

-Diversity can be a very powerful thing for businesses.
+Diversity, equity, and inclusion can be a very powerful thing for businesses.
 Analytics plays a key role here: from answering questions about the state of diversity throughout an organization and across its employee lifecycle, to identifying areas where intentional or unintentional bias may be occurring, to helping companies understand how to effectively address problem areas.
 People analytics gives organizations more visibility into diversity initiatives.

 For example, Merck KGaA uses people analytics to continuously track progress on diversity and inclusion.
 By the end of 2018, women occupied 32% of leadership roles (manager-level and above) group-wide at the organization.
 As a result, the organization was able to exceed its 2021 target of maintaining a 30% representation of women in these positions.